A Complete Guide to Electrical Enclosure Types

 -

-Protect electrical components from water, dust, chemicals, and impact
+Protect electrical components from water, dust, chemicals and effects

 -